 There were 2,365 allegations regarding the Failure in Duty of PSNI officers in 2014/15.
 In order to meet this target the number of allegations received has to be lower than 2,318.
-Currently the PSNI are on track to meet or exceed this target (Figure 3).
+The PSNI are currently on track to meet or exceed this target this year (Figure 3).